mikedelong/kaggle-zestimate/capstone_report.md

 6. We filled in missing values for various Boolean values, assuming that missing values are False.
 7. We used a label encoder to transform string features to integers, filling in a bogus value for missing values.
 We did this for four features: 'fips', 'propertycountylandusecode', 'propertyzoningdesc',  and  'regionidzip'

 Once we have the data ready we can create and train the model.
-The model needs several parameters as described above; we can get reasonable results from the model using the default values for most of the model parameters.
+The model needs several parameters as described above; we can get reasonable results from the model using the default values for most of the model parameters, with the following exceptions:

-In this section, the process for which metrics, algorithms, and techniques that you implemented for the given data will need to be clearly documented.
-It should be abundantly clear how the implementation was carried out, and discussion should be made regarding any complications that occurred during this process.
-Questions to ask yourself when writing this section:
+- base score: for this we will take the mean of the log-error values for the training data
-- _Is it made clear how the algorithms and techniques were implemented with the given datasets or input data?_
+- number of boost rounds: we need to decide how many rounds to run; this is something we will need to figure out through trial and error
-- _Were there any complications with the original metrics or techniques that required changing prior to acquiring a solution?_
+- early stopping rounds: the XGBoost model will optionally quit early if it makes no progress after some number of rounds; this too we will need to figure out through trial and error

-- _Was there any part of the coding process (e.g., writing complicated functions) that should be documented?_
+We will do some careful grid search to refine the parameters we use for the model.
+Because XGBoost has so many parameters we need to proceed carefully.

 ### Refinement